R. D. Burman: 1961–1975: Early career and rise to prominence

-1970–1978: Rise to prominence and immense success

-Burman emerged as the leading music director of Hindi cinema in the year 1970 with Shakti Samanta's musical romantic drama Kati Patang starring Rajesh Khanna and Asha Parekh.
-At the box office, it went on to become a blockbuster with almost all of its songs, such as "Yeh Shaam Mastani", "Pyaar Deewana Hota Hai", "Yeh Jo Mohabbat Hai", all three solos by Kishore Kumar and "Jis Gali Mein Tera Ghar", a solo by Mukesh proving to be chartbuster and playing an important role in the box office success of the film and making its soundtrack one of the highest-selling Bollywood album of the 1970s.
+Burman emerged as the leading music director of Hindi cinema in the year 1970 with Shakti Samanta's musical romantic drama Kati Patang, starring Rajesh Khanna and Asha Parekh.
+At the box office, it went on to become a blockbuster, while almost all of its songs, such as "Yeh Shaam Mastani", "Pyaar Deewana Hota Hai", "Yeh Jo Mohabbat Hai", and "Jis Gali Mein Tera Ghar", proving to be chartbusters and playing an important role in the box office success of the film.
+Its soundtrack became one of the highest-selling Bollywood soundtracks of the 1970s.
 The same year, he also delivered music in another Rajesh Khanna hit The Train, which had the popular songs "Gulabi Aankhen", a solo by Mohammed Rafi and "Kis Liye Maine Pyar Kiya", a solo by Lata Mangeshkar.